 The image depicts the Schenectady Stockade on February 8, 1690, with the north gate stuck open due to high snow, and with two snowmen as the only “sentinels.”
+[The appointed guards were apparently in the nearby pub, enjoying the warm fire and ale.]
 French Canadian soldiers and Sault and Algonquin Indians are seen about to enter the open gate to perpetrate the Schenectady Massacre of 1690.
 (The woodcut presents the pre-20th Century image of American Indians.
 The actual Indians, who had marched for days in deep snow from Montreal, would certainly have been more appropriately dressed and worn snowshoes of some kind.)
 We have fleshed out the Massacre Snowmen story more, looking at a few notable historic sources, in “have we learned the lessons of the 1690 Schenectady Massacre?“.

 . . an ever shorter URL for this website is: tinyurl.com/SMatG

 Prior Header Images

 . . .
 Prior About Page Text

 This weblog was renamed “Stop the Schenectady Casino” on June 1, 2014, as part of a campaign by people throughout Schenectady and nearby communities to Stop the Schenectady Casino proposal.
 We hope to compile materials useful in understanding the overall negative effects of having an urban casino, especially in Schenectady and so near the historic Stockade residential neighborhood, and to fight its choice for a casino license.